Time

 This might not apply to small creators, but mostly for those who have established audiences, but creating and selling custom products can be a great way to earn additional income.

 Influencer Loe Whaley grew her channel by doing parodies of situations at the office, and ending them with her catchphrase of “Toodaloo”.
-Now she also sends her own merch like mugs and sweatshirts.
+Now she also sends her own merch like mugs and sweatshirts with her iconic phrase.

 Final Thoughts